Theory of Topological Superconductivity and Antiferromagnetic Correlated Insulators in Twisted Bilayer WSe$_2$: Results

 \textit{Wannier functions and tight-binding model.}---To study the low-energy physics, we first focus on the top moiré valence bands of the tWSe${}_2$ continuum model at $V_z=0$.
 The Chern numbers for each valley share the same sign up to top five moiré bands, precluding any low-energy real-space description with correct band topology due to Wannier obstructions.
 Therefore, we focus on accurately reproducing the Chern numbers of the top two moiré bands, and construct a minimal three-band tight-binding model with Chern numbers ($1,1,-2$) for $K$ valley.
-Following Refs.~\cite{devakul2021magic, PhysRevX.13.041026,xu2024maximally}, we construct sufficiently localized Wannier functions using their layer polarization properties and the location of Wannier centers.
-The resulting Wannier functions are shown in Fig.~\ref{fig:fitband}(b), where the A and B orbitals are centered at XM and MX regions $(\pm a_M/\sqrt{3},0)$ with opposite layer polarization, and the (more extended) C orbital is centered at MM region $(0,0)$ with layer hybridization.
+Following Refs.~\cite{devakul2021magic, PhysRevX.13.041026,xu2024maximally,crepel2024bridging}, we construct sufficiently localized Wannier functions using their layer polarization properties and the location of Wannier centers.
+The resulting Wannier functions are shown in Fig.~\ref{fig:fitband}(b), where the A and B orbitals are centered at XM and MX regions $(\pm a_M/\sqrt{3},0)$ with opposite layer polarization, and the C orbital is centered at MM region $(0,0)$ with layer hybridization.
 Detailed symmetry analysis~\cite{xu2024maximally} reveals that the (A, B, C) orbitals for the $K$ valley have $C_{3z}$ eigenvalues ($e^{-i2\pi/3}$, $e^{-i2\pi/3}$, $1$), and $C_{2y}\mathcal{T}$ or $\mathcal{I}$ symmetries interchange A and B orbitals but leave C orbital invariant.
 Using these Wannier functions, we can construct the following tight-binding model:

 where $i,j$ are unit cell indexes, $\alpha,\beta$ are sublattice indexes (A, B, C), and $\sigma$ is spin-valley index $\uparrow$ (or $K$), $\downarrow$ (or $-K$).
-By keeping up to fifth-nearest-neighbor hopping parameters~\cite{supp}, Fig.~\ref{fig:fitband}(c) illustrates the close matching between the band structure of the tight-binding model and the continuum model, especially for the top moiré valence band.
+By keeping up to fifth-nearest-neighbor hopping parameters (see Sec.~I of the Supplementary Information~\cite{supp}), Fig.~\ref{fig:fitband}(c) illustrates the close matching between the band structure of the tight-binding model and the continuum model, especially for the top moiré valence band.

 We then consider the case of $V_z\neq 0$.
 Instead of repeating the above procedure for each $V_z$ separately, we utilize the layer polarization properties of Wannier functions, modeling the effect of displacement field as: